'gpu' Dialect

 If uniform

-flag is set either none or all work items of a subgroup
+flag is set either none or all lanes of a subgroup need to execute

 Traits: SameOperandsAndResultType